Unidata/science-gateway/vms/ramadda/readme.md

 ## Create a RAMADDA VM on Jetstream

 Create an `m1.medium` VM with the [Jetstream OpenStack API](../../openstack/readme.md).
 [Create and attach](../../openstack/readme.md) a 100GB `/repository` volume to that VM.
-Work with Unidata system administrator staff to have this VM's IP address resolve to `ramadda-jetstream.unidata.ucar.edu`.
+Work with Unidata system administrator staff to have this VM's IP address resolve to `ramadda.scigw.unidata.ucar.edu`.

 <a id="h-968FA51C"></a>